Tips to make and edit markups in Bluebeam Cloud

 If the text in your PDF has been processed for Optical Character Recognition (OCR), the Highlighter tool will automatically be placed over the text you select, and can stretch across multiple lines.
 If Bluebeam Cloud doesn’t recognize the text in your PDF, this tool will follow the shape you make with your cursor.

-If you’d like to use this tool to highlight the text in your PDF, you can run OCR on your document using Revu before uploading it to Bluebeam Cloud.
+If you want to use this tool to highlight the text in your PDF, you can use Revu to run OCR on your document before you upload it to Bluebeam Cloud.

 Image

-Use this markup to place an image onto your PDF.
-Once you select the Image icon, choose an image from your device, then click-and-drag on your PDF to place it.
+Use this markup to place an image into your PDF.
+Once you select the Image icon, choose an image from your device, then click and drag to place the image in your PDF.
 You can also move, resize, and rotate your image after you’ve placed it.

 Pages sidebar